WilliamBergamin/bolt-python-step-template/README.md

-# Bolt for Python Template Steps
+# Bolt for Python steps template

 This is a generic Bolt for Python template app used to build out Slack custom steps.